ATS Tips

 Do employers see your ATS score?

-Rarely, and it's usually not the goal.
-Most scoring tools have enough criteria that hitting 100 would require a resume perfectly tailored to one specific job description.
+No, and chasing a 100 is usually counterproductive.
+Most checkers have enough criteria that a 100 would require either a resume tailored to one specific job description down to the word, or some form of keyword stuffing that a recruiter would notice and dismiss.
 A consistent score in the high 80s across multiple checks tells you more than a single 100.

 Share: